hello-smile6/blog/_posts/2022-01-09-first-post.markdown

 # First post!

 So I got Jekyll setup on `GitHub pages` and it all works now!!
-The `hacker` theme still doesn't work, I'll probably fix it sometime soon...
-I'm just testing a few things...
+I'm just testing a few things for now.. more posts are coming soon!!

 ![image](/blog/assets/Chiroyce.png)